wolfgangasdf/iqp-book/se-qho.md

 # The quantum harmonic oscillator

-In this section we discuss a slightly different potential than the square-well potential: the quantum harmonic oscillator.
-This is a key model system of quantum mechanics, introducing also the concepts of excitations and ladder operators.
-The same equations appear at many places in physics including even quantum optics!
+In this section we discuss a slightly different potential than the square-well potential: the quadratic or harmonic potential.
+This is a key model system of quantum mechanics, where we also introduce the concepts of excitations and ladder operators.
+It is extremely important because harmonic potential appear at many places in physics including even quantum optics!

 ## Harmonic potentials